Climate Action Toolkit

 Action 7-2.
 Develop a family communications plan

 Does your family know how to get in touch with each other if you are not all together?
 Before an emergency happens, have a family discussion to determine who would be your out-of-state point of contact, and where you would meet away from your home.
 Page 2 of our Household Emergency Plan covers this.
-For more detailed plans, see: Ready Marin- Make A Plan or Family Communications Plan (Fire Safe Marin).
+For more detailed plans, see: Ready Marin- Make A Plan or a Family Communications Plan (Fire Safe Marin)

 Action 7-3.
 Develop a family evacuation plan and be prepared for wildfire